 In case you hadn't heard, there's a $105 million class action lawsuit against Arianna Huffington for selling to AOL but not providing any pay to the bloggers who helped develop the Huffington Post into such a powerhouse blogging community.
 I'll skip the irony of a wealthy lefty making a quarter of a billion dollars off the backs of others (ouch!)… and get straight to the point.

-As a guy who has over 50 bloggers that periodically blog here at the MarTech Blog, I totally agree with the unpaid bloggers.
+As a guy who has over 50 bloggers that periodically blog here at the Martech Zone, I totally agree with the unpaid bloggers.
 They do deserve compensation.

 And I honestly like it that way and will continue to operate at a loss as long as our content is improving and we're continuing to grow our readership.
 None of our authors have ever recommended I do anything different.
 I believe they appreciate the spotlight and the opportunity to write with the best marketing professionals on the planet.